-Ships and ports, planes and airports, trains and railway stations, trucks, and public transportation systems have different cost characteristics, different levels of flexibilities, and different planning horizons.
+https://crescointl.com/decision-optimization/Ships and ports, planes and airports, trains and railway stations, trucks, and public transportation systems have different cost characteristics, different levels of flexibility, and different planning horizons.
 Therefore, each mode of transportation has its own set of characteristics and requires Optimization to operate more efficiently and cost-effectively.
-This blog will introduce various Optimization use cases for different transportation modes.
+In this article, we will elaborate on various Optimization use cases for different transportation modes.

 1. Optimization for Multimodal Transportation Systems

 In intermodal transportation systems, a sufficient number and mix of resources such as trucks, trailers, containers, trains, vessels, etc. are required to meet the freight demands of the customers.
 Thus, intermodal fleet planning arises as an important issue for logistics companies, which provide multimodal transportation services.
 Fleet planning consists of various interrelated sub-problems at strategic, tactical, and operational decision levels under the responsibility of multiple decision-makers.
 We can develop Optimization models to help decision-makers of intermodal transportation systems make optimal decisions in the following aspects.